-The number of visitor permits you can get depends on the area you live in.
-Find out more by going to your scheme area page.
+The number of visitor permits you can get depends on your residents’ parking scheme .
+Find out more by going to residents’ and visitors’ parking permit costs and allocations.

-- Each permit is valid for one day but can be swapped between vehicles on that day.
-However, they cannot be transferred between households and must not be sold on.
+Each permit is valid for one day but can be swapped between vehicles on that day.

 Pay and display

-If you have a motorbike you can park for free without time limits in any type of bay apart from a disabled or loading area.
+If you have a motorbike you can park for free without time limits in any parking place except for a disabled or loading area.

-Vehicles with a maximum laden weight exceeding three and a half tonnes are not eligible for permits.
+Vehicles with a maximum laden weight above three and a half tonnes may not be eligible for permits.

-You can apply for a permit if you're not living in a hall of residence and you are the registered keeper of your vehicle.
+You can’t apply for a residents’ permit if you live in a hall of residence.